Ashardalon78/wma2mp3/README.md

-# wma2mp3
-Converts wma-files to mp3-files recursively

 SETUP
 ------------------

-The tool depends of ffmpeg, which can be downloaded e.g. here: https://ffmpeg.zeranoe.com/builds/
+The tool depends of FFmpeg, which can be downloaded e.g. here: https://ffmpeg.zeranoe.com/builds/

 After installing ffmpeg, the path to your ...\ffmpeg\bin\ has to be added to the path variable.